achingbrain/jvm.js/README.md

 	grunt run

 3. Open http://localhost:8060
-4. Drop a .class with a main method file onto the box marked "Drop a .class file here"
+4. Drop a .class file with a main method file onto the box marked "Drop a .class file here"
 5. Set some breakpoints and hit run

 Other tasks